Q: Are the markets open to anyone?

 Q: Do the sites offer any sort of nutrition education?

 A: We are currently seeking partnerships to include cooking demos at our sites.
-If you are a nutritionist willing to volunteer your skills to help us best prepare our clients to eat healthy please email Will@hungryharvest.net
+If you are a nutritionist willing to volunteer your skills to help us advise our clients on how to eat healthier please email firstname.lastname@example.org

 Q: How can I get a site launched at a public or charter school near me?